karentu/pillbox/README.md

 Additionally, the blue theming of the website aims to reassure and calm users.
 Furthermore, the minimalist design and information structure

+##Data Structure
+FilteredList filters the items and then passes them to List to be rendered.
+Each medication is represented as a Pill component and rendered when we map through the data.
+The items are then passed through props to a PillDescription component that extracts the image and the content of the card in order to display that information.

 ## Next Steps
 Ideally, a web app related to medications would be able to take user input or input from other data sources and translate that into a dynamic website that could accomodate other tools such as drug interactions and user input.